 Debt consolidation involves borrowing a sum of money equal to or greater than the sum part of all other forms of credit.
 This loan is used to clear all of your debts.
 Instead of having to deal with multiple credit obligations, you will make a single, affordable repayment to one creditor for a defined term.
 Contrast this with money owed on your credit card (called revolving debt) where debt can continue indefinitely.

-How does debt consolidation work if you have a poor credit history?
+We asked Kevin Pickup from The Debt Line, how does debt consolidation work if you have a poor credit history?
 If you have bad credit, it is still possible to consolidate debt with a loan, provided that you are a homeowner.
 This is based on the proviso that sufficient equity is available in your home.
 The provision of collateral means that the risk posed to the lender is reduced so an adverse credit history won’t be an issue.
 However, it is likely to make the cost of borrowing more expensive.

 The term of a debt consolidation loan can be as long as the primary mortgage but could be for as little as a few years.
 The borrower can spread the cost of borrowing and reduce monthly repayments to a level that is affordable.
 Remember that more cumulative interest is paid the longer the loan lasts.
 This is only favorable for the lender.

 How does debt consolidation work for small loans?
 Secured loans aren’t suitable for borrowing a small sum of money due to the various legal formalities involved.
 However, there are more flexible loans available where the borrower can use funds when the need arises.

 The borrower enjoys complete freedom in terms of how the loan is spent.
 Some homeowners choose to clear debt as well as borrowing money to buy a car, perform home improvements, start a business or pay for an overseas holiday.
 These various forms of spending can be combined without further complicating finances.